 The debut EP came out last month, and you’ve spoke about how it deals with the life juxtapositions thrown up by being in a touring band: the struggle to maintain relationships, spending time on the road and the comedown element of returning home to part-time jobs.
 What makes it all worth it for you?

-Obviously the feeling you get when you play a great live show is something unbelievable, and the adrenaline makes you feel like you can take on the world, but for me it’s the accomplishment of making songs I genuinely love.
-If I can make a song that I would want to listen to myself if it wasn’t my band, then that definitely makes it all worth it.
+Obviously, the feeling you get when you play a great live show is something unbelievable, and the adrenaline makes you feel like you can take on the world.
+But for me, it’s the accomplishment of making songs I genuinely love.
+If I can make a song that I would want to listen to myself, then that definitely makes it all worth it.

 Last month marked your first year as a band.
 Tell us a bit about that journey.

 It honestly feels like five minutes since we played those first few shows in London, Sheffield and Bristol.
-We went the first three quarters of the year just purely building the fan base by word of mouth without any social media, which was really fun, if not a tad challenging at times.
-Obviously it’s now all been turned on, and that seems to have taken off really well!
-It feels like we’ve achieved a shead-load over the year which we’re all really proud of, but we’re definitely upping our game in terms of activity with longer tours, festivals and more releases coming out in the future.
+We went the first three quarters of the year just purely building the fanbase by word of mouth without any social media – which was really fun, if not a tad challenging at times.
+It’s now all been turned on, and that seems to have taken off really well!
+It feels like we’ve achieved a shed-load over the year which we’re all really proud of, but we’re definitely upping our game in terms of activity with longer tours, festivals and more releases coming out in the future.
 From now on it’s gonna be more of a continuous push.

 What are the main lessons you’ve learnt along the way?

-I’ve learnt that we think too much when we have time in between releases.
+I’ve learnt that we think too much when we have time in-between releases.
 Chris and I are definitely the band worriers!
 When we weren’t touring for long periods of time we were just up at our studio freaking out that we might have been wasting time or that people would forget about the band.
-Of course, this wasn’t the case; and I’m really glad that’s what we did for the first year as it helped to build a solid platform to take off from.
-But it’s great that it’s just all ‘go’ this year, even if it’s just for mine and Chris’s sanity!
+Of course, this wasn’t the case, and I’m really glad that’s what we did for the first year as it helped to build a solid platform.
+But it’s great that it’s just all ‘go’ this year – even if it’s just for mine and Chris’ sanity!

-I feel the band have been shrouded in a bit of mystery to some extent, so let’s open things up a bit here.
+I feel like you’ve all been shrouded in a bit of mystery to some extent, so let’s open things up a bit here.
 Can you tell me one little-known fact about each member of the band?

 As for me, I’m just glad that I’m answering this one, as the others would have completely torn me apart.
 I’d probably say that I’m quite indecisive; I get super into something for a couple months and then move onto the next thing that catches my attention.
 It can be anything from a new sport I’ve taken a sudden liking to, or even a new song we write that could be my favourite one week and then my least the next.
 It’s even got to the point where they’re putting bets on when I’ll start going off the logo!

 You’re known for putting on an intense live show.
-How do you psyche yourselves up before a show?
+How do you psyche yourselves up beforehand?
 Is there a routine?